1. Sell what you sell

 The more planning and research you do, the more insights you may gather to help you develop, update, and deliver on your Business Plan.
 Remember, plans can change, and if you are in business, you may want to be ready to update those plans on paper to keep you focused and on track.

 2. Choose a business name

-Picking your business name is one of the fun parts, but it’s also one of the hardest.
-It’ll help if you choose something that is directly related to what you’re selling.
-And it’s always good to have something that stands out.
+Picking your business name is one of the fun parts, but it may also be one of the hardest.
+It can help if you choose something that is directly related to what you are selling.
+And it is also good to have something that stands out.
 Names are tricky.